Go Birding At

 Diet:

 This large sparrow has a small bill and a long tail.
 They are a plan, pale-gray bird with a very bold black-and-white strip on the head and a pale pink or yellow bill.
 Their call is a sharp plink.
-Their song varies regionally, but often contains a series of buzzy trills on different pitches: feeee odi odi zeee zaaaa zooo.
+Their song varies regionally, but often contains a series of buzzy trills on different pitches: feeee odi odi zeee zaaaa.